7.0 earthquake off Northern California prompts brief tsunami warning

 On March 28, 1964, a tsunami triggered by a powerful earthquake in Alaska smashed into Crescent City hours later.
 Much of the business district was leveled and a dozen people were killed.
 More recently, a tsunami from a 2011 earthquake in Japan caused about $100 million in damages along the California coast, much of it in Crescent City.

-AP writers Martha Mendoza in Santa Cruz, California, and Sophie Austin in Sacramento, California; Seth Borenstein in Washington, D.C.; aand Christopher Weber and Stefanie Dazio in Los Angeles contributed to this report.
+Dazio reported from Los Angeles.
+AP writers Chris Weber and Dorany Pineda in Los Angeles; Martha Mendoza in Santa Cruz, California; Sophie Austin and Tran Nguyen in Sacramento, California and Seth Borenstein in Washington, D.C. contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.